How to Make a Modern Home Look Old

-Put down the red feature wall!
+Put down the dark feature wall!
 Trust us, it is not going to work.
 Instead, think earthy rustic colours; terracotta; rusty browns; metallic brass; antique bronze - natural materials that add depth and warmth to your space.

 Don’t forget to incorporate this into your accessories too.
 Lighting, mirrors, vases and planters in similar warm, earthy colours all help to achieve the rustic look.